NoviceGabe/Newcycle/README.md

 # Newcycle
-Newcycle is a simple bicycle shopping app made using Android Java, PHP, MYSQL and ROOM Database
+Newcycle is a simple bicycle shopping app made using Android Java, PHP, MYSQL and Room Database

 ## Getting Started